telerik/ajax-docs/api/server/Telerik.Web.UI/RadPanelBar.md

 If specified, the OnClienLoad client-side event handler is
                 called after the panelbar is fully initialized on the client.A single parameter - the panelbar client object - is passed to the handler.This event cannot be cancelled.

+###  OnClientMouseOut `String`

+Gets or sets a value indicating the client-side event handler that is called when
+            the mouse moves out of a panel item in the RadPanelbar control.

+#### Remarks
+If specified, the OnClientMouseOut client-side event handler
+                is called when the mouse moves out of a panel item.
+Two parameters are passed to the handler:sender, the panelbar client object;eventArgs with one property, Item (the instance of the panel item).This event cannot be cancelled.

 ###  OnClientMouseOver `String`